darreninglis/github-ui-clone/README.md

 Live demo can be viewed [here](https://github-desktop-ui-clone.netlify.app/)

-## Tech:
+## Stack:

 Create React App
 React Icons

-## Showcasing:
+## What this is:

-My ability to quickly build UI/UX experiences in the browser.
+Showcasing my ability to quickly build UI/UX experiences in the browser.

+## What this isn't:

+- Interactive, you can look to some of my other repositories if you would like to see how I consume API's etc.
+- Mobile responsive (by design).

 ## Notes

-This is a non interactive example, I'm going to build out a few more UI interfaces for my portfolio and then come back and add interactive features as needed.
+I mean, just look at that gradient on the Mac menu bar window... ❤️